Indiana Eviction Process 2026: 10-Day Notices, Court Steps & Tenant Rights

 • Lease expiration: When a fixed-term lease ends and the tenant holds over

-• No cause (month-to-month): Terminating a month-to-month tenancy with proper notice
+• Month-to-month termination: Ending a periodic tenancy with proper notice

 Each ground for eviction has specific notice requirements and procedures that must be followed precisely.
 Deviating from the proper process can result in your case being dismissed and having to start over.